Zadar What to visit

 » Cathedral of St. Anastasia

-Although the Church of St. Donatus is Zadar’s trademark, the city also has a Cathedral.
-Built between the 12th and 13th centuries, this church is Romanesque in style.
+Although the Church of St. Donatus is Zadar’s most iconic landmark, the Cathedral of St. Anastasia is equally impressive.
+Built between the 12th and 13th centuries, it is Croatia’s largest cathedral and an important example of Romanesque architecture.

 Zadar What to visit Cathedral